olavea/Rubys-TimeShip/content/blog/2024/01/21-personalization-email/index.md

 My life's mission is to help devs like you fit your skill-building to YOU and thus empower you to live your dev-life Your Own Way.
 You know, getting more out of life kinda thing.
 Or a more piraty dev-life.

+## Treasure Hunting for Skill-Building Insights

+My way of treasure hunting for skill-building insights is to listen to devs like you tell me about fav personalization techniques.
+And leading the witness with questions stolen from bleeding edge practice practicioners and leading learning researchers.